ebogart/PyCyc/README.txt

 True

 Wherever a LISP function returns a LISP symbol not starting with ':', a corresponding Frame object is returned in Python.
-(Though generally helpful, this occasionally is an annoyance, if the symbol does not actually represent a frame in the database, or if it is necessary to interact with the frame name as a string; in the latter case, str(frame) will work.)
+Though generally helpful, this occasionally is an annoyance, if the symbol does not actually represent a frame in the database, or if it is necessary to interact with the frame name as a string.
+(In the latter case, str(frame) will work.)
+This feature may be removed or made optional in later versions if it proves to be more trouble than it's worth; feedback is welcome.

 KNOWN ISSUES
 ------------